 Students may need to take prescription or non-prescription medication during school hours.
 Due to safety concerns, students may not carry or use prescription or non-prescription medication without the permission of the parents and the principal.
 The school must know the medications a student is taking in the event the student has a reaction or illness.
-Students must provide written instructions for administration of the medication as well as parental authorization to administer the medication.
+Students who have demonstrated competence in administering their own medications may self-administer their medication.
+A written statement by the student's parent shall be on file requesting co-administration of medication, when competence has been demonstrated.
+Students with asthma, airway constricting, diseases, respiratory distress or students at risk of anaphylaxis who use epinephrine auto-injectors may self-administer their medication upon the written approval of the student's parents and prescribing licensed health care professional regardless of competency.

 Medication is held in a locked cabinet and distributed by the school nurse or designated personnel.
 Medication must be in the original container with the following information either on the container, in the instruction sheet or in the parental authorization: name of the student; name of the medication; directions for use including dosage, times and duration; name, phone number and address of the pharmacy (if applicable); date of the prescription (if applicable); name of the physician (if applicable); potential side effects and emergency number for parents.
 The parent must also provide signed consent for school personnel to supervise a student's taking said medication.
 The student is responsible for reporting to the nurse's office and in the event the nurse is not in, to the main office.
 The student will then be supervised as he/she takes the prescribed medicine.
 Over the counter drugs may be given in the nurse's office.
-Please call the school nurse (641-713-4720) to discuss the need for medication and the procedure to be followed.
-If medicine needs to go home with the student, the parent/guardian is responsible for picking up the medication from the nurse's office.
+Please call the procedure to be followed.
+If medicine needs to go home with the student, the parent/guardian' is responsible for picking up the medication from the nurse's office.
 All medications not picked up by the last day of school will be destroyed.